nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `findmod m/cs210` returns all modules with codes containing `cs210`.
 * `findmod n/programming` returns all modules with names containing `programming`.
-* `findmod m/CS2 n/security i/Bob` returns all modules with codes containing `CS2`, names containing `programming`,
+* `findmod m/CS2 n/security i/Alex` returns all modules with codes containing `CS2`, names containing `programming`,
-and instructors with names containing `Bob`.
+and instructors with names containing `Alex`.

 ### Listing all contacts and modules: `list`